 -

-Skin type and body chemistry : Each person's skin influences how well a fragrance lasts.
-Dry skin tends to retain fragrance less, while oily skin can make it last longer.
+Skin type and body chemistry: Each person's skin influences how a perfume adheres.
+Dry skin tends to retain fragrances less, while oily skin can prolong their duration.

 -

-Application : Applying perfume to strategic points like your wrists, neck, and behind your ears can improve its longevity.
-It's also helpful to apply it to your clothes, as fabrics tend to retain scents longer.
+Application method: Applying perfume to strategic points such as wrists, neck, and behind the ears can improve its longevity.
+It also helps to apply it to clothes, as fabrics tend to retain scents for longer.

 How to avoid olfactory fatigue?

-If you feel like you're not noticing your perfume after a while, try these tips:
+If you feel like you can't perceive your perfume after a while, try these tips:

 -

-Take olfactory breaks : Move your nose away from the fragrance and breathe in fresh air before smelling it again.
+Take olfactory breaks: Move your nose away from the fragrance and breathe fresh air before smelling it again.

 -

-Change your perfume occasionally : Alternating fragrances prevents your sense of smell from getting too used to a specific scent.
+Change perfumes occasionally: Alternating fragrances prevents your sense of smell from becoming too accustomed to a specific scent.

 -

-Ask others : Often, the perfume is still noticeable to others, even if you no longer notice it.
+Ask other people: Often, the perfume is still perceptible to others, even if you no longer notice it.

 -

-Hydrate your skin : Well-hydrated skin helps it retain the aromatic oils of the perfume better.
+Hydrate your skin: Well-hydrated skin helps to retain the aromatic oils of the perfume better.

 The perception of a perfume's longevity is highly subjective and influenced by our own physiology and habits.
-Before dismissing a fragrance due to its supposedly short lifespan, it's important to consider factors such as olfactory fatigue and the perfume's composition.
+Before discarding a fragrance due to supposed poor longevity, it is important to consider factors such as olfactory fatigue and the perfume's composition.

-Finally, perfumes are designed to be enjoyed in layers and moments, not always constantly and uninterruptedly.
+Ultimately, perfumes are designed to be enjoyed in layers and moments, and not always in a constant and uninterrupted way.